2026 VETQI Summit Melbourne

 • Advisory Board member with Kowanj Australasia and #Top100Women

-Our Keynote Speakers To Be Announced Soon
+Our Keynote Speakers Announced below

 #Keynote

-Jobs and Skills Australia (JSA)
+Megan Lilly - Deputy Commissioner - Jobs and Skills Australia (JSA)

 JSA provides independent advice on Australia's current and future workforce, skills and training needs.
 They contributed to the 2025 VETQI Summits by presenting key insights on Australia's future skills needs and highlighting how VET can better align with emerging workforce priorities.
 Don't miss out on the JSA speaker announcement!